 I suggest that you talk to a Certified Public Accountant (CPA) about the taxes.

 You may have heard of an inheritance tax, otherwise known as “death tax”.
 The good thing for you is that in Oregon, we don’t have such a tax.
 There are only 6 states in the US that charge this mean tax.
 Those states are Maryland, Nebraska, Kentucky, New Jersey, Pennsylvania, and Iowa.
 We are also one of the few states that does not have a transfer tax on real property, keeping my fingers crossed.
 A transfer tax is a tax charged for just the purchase of a property.
 So, if I buy your property today, I don’t have to pay a transfer tax on it (much like a sales tax in other states.)
 A caveat to this is that there is one county in Oregon that is charging a transfer tax, and that is Washington County, but it’s only .1%

 The word mortgage comes from the Latin root word “mort” – meaning death, and the “gage” part means pledge.
-I suggest this in this article because to talk about a death-pledge in an article about things to consider when you inherit a house, is that you may also be inheriting a death-pledge.
+I suggest this in this article because to talk about a death-pledge in an article about 5 things to consider when you inherit a house, well you may also be inheriting a death-pledge.

 There are many nuances to mortgages, but I will just cover the two opposite kinds of mortgages.

 There’s the kind of mortgage where a home buyer pledges to pay interest and pay down the purchase of the house monthly over many years.
 That’s probably the kind you are familiar with.
 Most of the first several years are charging way more interest than paying down the principle, until finally the payments start to make a dent in the principle.
 So if the deceased had owned the home for many years there may still be a substantial mortgage on the property.
 Not only that, there may be two mortgages on the property.
 Many homeowners will take out a second mortgage or a home equity loan (HELOC) because the home’s value had increased over the years.